Source: Astros' Cora interviewing with Red Sox

 "We have a young core of players that are outstanding young talents.
 I think they have a chance to be championship-type players," Dombrowski said.
 "They're still in their growth stage.
 It's a great foundation for a baseball club.
 We do have some veterans, of course, in that mix, too, but I think it's going to be very important for whomever it is to be able to relate to those youngsters, and not only relate to them, but help them get better as players."

 Dombrowski said he was keeping a working list of possible managerial replacements even before Farrell was let go.
-In addition to Cora, the Red Sox are believed to be interested in former Detroit Tigers manager Brad Ausmus and longtime former Minnesota Twins manager Ron Gardenhire.
+In addition to Cora, the Red Sox are believed to be interested in former Tigers manager Brad Ausmus and longtime former Minnesota Twins manager Ron Gardenhire.
 Ausmus was hired by Dombrowski in Detroit and has a good relationship with Red Sox lefty David Price.

 The Boston Globe was first to report Cora's scheduled interview with the Red Sox.